declanbyrd/server-sent-events/README.md

 ## Running the app

-Once pre-requisites are met and packages installed, the app can be started using
+Once pre-requisites are met and packages installed, the app can be started using:

 ```bash
 npm run start